 Chartreux cats are generally quiet and rarely vocalize.
 They’re also active, good hunters, and they enjoy playing fetch.

-They’re rarely aggressive to people or other pets.
-They aren’t so demanding for attention.
+They’re rarely aggressive toward people or other pets.
+They aren’t so demanding of attention.

 And when they’re not playing, they will be napping on your couch or even on your bed.

 More Cat Breeds That Start With C

 And there you go.
 Among the cat breeds starting with C, some are talkative, some are calm, some are outdoor lovers, and others are more suitable for being indoors.